Marketing analytics audit services and quick diagnostics

 Choose the right first move

-Analytics audit vs dashboard rebuild vs warehouse rebuild
+Analytics audit vs flagship diagnostic vs build engagement

 Most teams already know which report hurts.
-The audit decides which repair path is real, because a dashboard rebuild cannot fix a definition fight and a warehouse rebuild will not fix a meeting that asks the wrong question.
+The audit decides whether the right first move is a small diagnostic, the flagship AI-Ready Data Diagnostic, a named build engagement, or no outside build at all.
+A dashboard rebuild cannot fix a definition fight, and a warehouse rebuild will not fix a meeting that asks the wrong question.

 | Path | When it fits | Next move |